beckardt/Weight-Tracking-Using-Raspberry-Pi/How_to.md

-# How to: Digital Weight Tracking with Raspberry Pi
+# How to
+This is xavier typing in line 2